wnguyen1312/Interdiscplinary-computing-project-Group-1/README.md

 This project is mainly focus on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation

 ## Assumption
-1. light in different wavelength have same refractive index when passing through the material(There is no dispersion when passing through the spectacle lens)
+1. light in different wavelength have same refractive index when passing through the material(There is no dispersion when passing through the lens)

 ## Background